Irreducibility of the moduli space of stable vector bundles of rank two and odd degree on a very general quintic surface

 Corollary \ref{forward} allows us to fill in the dimensions of the strata $M (c_2;c'_2)$ in the following table.
 The entries in the second column are the expected dimension $4c_2-20$; in the third column the dimension of $M:= M(c_2)$; and in the following columns, ${\rm dim} M (c_2,c_2-d)$ for $d=1,2,\ldots $.
 The rule is to add $3$ as you go diagonally down and to the right by one.

 The first remark useful for interpreting this information, is that any irreducible component of $\overline{M} (c_2)$ must have dimension at least equal to the expected dimension $4c_2-20$.
-In particular, a stratum with strictly smaller dimension, must be a part of at least one irreducible component consisting of a bigger stratum.
+In particular, a stratum with strictly smaller dimension, must be a part of at least one irreducible component containing a bigger stratum.
 For $c_2\geq 11$, we have

 Hence, for $c_2\geq 11$ the closures $\overline{M (c_2,c_2')}$ cannot themselves form irreducible components of $\overline{M} (c_2)$, in other words the irreducible components of $\overline{M} (c_2)$ are the same as those of $M (c_2)$.
 Notice, on the other hand, that $\overline{M} (10)$ contains two pieces of dimension $20$, the locally free sheaves in $M(10)$ and the sheaves in $M(10,4)$ whose double duals come from $M(4)$.